awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Unified logging for serverelss functions](https://fly.io/articles/unified-logging/) - How to unify the logging process for serverless functions.
 - [Using Ansible for deploying serverless applications](https://opensource.com/article/17/8/ansible-serverless-applications) - How to use Ansible and the Serverless Framework to deploy serverless applications.
 - [OpenFaaS presentes to CNCF serverless workgroup](https://blog.alexellis.io/openfaas-cncf-workgroup/) - Post about the presentation OpenFaaS gave at the CNCF serverless workgroup meeting.
+- [Event sourcing: What it is and why it's awesome](https://dev.to/barryosull/event-sourcing-what-it-is-and-why-its-awesome) - Post about the fundamentals of event sourcing.
+- [Building a serverless E-Commerce app](https://medium.com/@patrickmichelberger/building-a-serverless-e-commerce-app-with-aws-lambda-stripe-and-react-4663e241710b) - Tutorial on how to build a serverless E-Commerce application.
+- [How to build Alexa skills with Kotlin](https://www.twilio.com/blog/2017/08/how-i-built-a-bin-colour-reminder-alexa-skill-using-aws-lambda-and-kotlin.html) - Tutorial which shows how one can build an Alexa skill with Kotlin on AWS Lambda.
+- [10 advantages of serverless architectures](https://da-14.com/blog/ten-advantages-serverless-architecture-app-development) - Post which outlines the advantages and disadvantages of serverless computing.
+- [A zero-maintenance donations platform with Serverless and AWS](https://serverless.com/blog/scaling-the-resistance-zero-maintenance-donations-platform/) - How [movementvote.org](http://movementvote.org) built a serverless donations platform.

 ## Screencasts